FilipinoGambino/FilipinoGambino.github.io/_posts/categories/combined_arms/2022-06-05-combined-arms-part-1.md

     <img src="https://filipinogambino.github.io/ngorichs/assets/images/baseline_value_network.jpg" alt="Value Network">
   </div>
 </div>
 <br />

-Now we write a quick config dictionary since we'll need to pass some of the parameters when we initialize wandb and we can assemble our model.
+Now we write a quick config dictionary since we'll need to pass some of the parameters when we initialize wandb and then we can assemble our model.

 ```python
 config = {